 We observe our children to determine where they are at developmentally and then we match the task to that level.
 I started out by modeling the routine for everyone.
 After some time, we slowly introduced different tasks at different times.

-For example, our 2 y.o. can independently add hay to our rabbit hay feeder.
-She will continue to add hay and take it out and repeat the process over and over concentrating on her work until she’s satisfied.
-She’s not quite ready to safely remove the water bottle from the hutch and fill it.
+For example, our almost 2 y.o. can independently add hay to our rabbit hay feeder.
+He will continue adding hay, taking it out, and repeating the process over and over, concentrating on his work until he's satisfied.
+He's not quite ready to safely remove the water bottle from the hutch and fill it.
 Therefore, we reserve that task for an older child.

 1. Refill the Rabbits' Water Bottle

-Our oldest will detach the water bottle from the hutch and fill it with filtered water from the Berkey.
-Our son can also refill the bottle and is currently mastering detaching and reattaching it to the outside of the hutch.
+Our oldest will detach the water bottle from the hutch or cage and fill it with filtered water from the Berkey.
+Our 3 y.o. can also refill the bottle and is currently mastering detaching and reattaching it to the outside of the hutch.

 We keep this hay bale off the ground and under a covered porch behind our garage.
 Our kids will grab the hay feeder from the hutch and walk it around to the hay bale to refill.
 There's a container on the ground to catch any extra and for our youngest daughter to practice her feeder-filling (and emptying) skills.

-We keep our children’s rainbow broom hanging outside the back door.
-Our oldest two will sweep the area around the hutch after we finish our routine and anytime hay accumulates around the porch.
+We keep our children's rainbow broom hanging outside the back door.
+Our oldest two sweep the area around the rabbits after we finish our routine and anytime hay accumulates around the porch.

 Of course, the best part is to be able to play with them after we've completed their daily care routine.